Desgue/Tasker-CLI/README.md

 A project and taks management tool in your CLI

+Many developers thrive in the focused environment of the command line.
+Switching to browsers or other apps can disrupt their workflow and lead to distractions.
-The Cli is normally the home for many developers and having to change to a browser or other apps may cause distraction and lost of focus, Tasker is a simple Cli TUI designed to help you keep track of your current projects and its associated task without the overhead of managing other apps.
+Tasker is a simple CLI TUI (terminal user interface) application designed specifically for developers.
+It helps you stay focused on your current projects and their associated tasks by eliminating the distractions and overhead of managing separate apps.
-With keybindings inspired in Vim it has an intuitive feel and because of BubbleTea, a beautiful look.
+Inspired by Vim keybindings, Tasker offers an intuitive user experience.
+Additionally, BubbleTea allows it to maintain a visually appealing interface.
-If you always get side tracked in your personal projects, Tasker is a good additional tool for your toolkit.
+If you find yourself getting sidetracked while working on personal projects, Tasker can be a valuable addition to your development toolkit.

 ## Background
-Tasker actully is a proof of concept developed over the course of a weekend inspired in the BubbleTea guide on how to make Tui apps.
+Tasker is actually a proof of concept developed over a weekend, inspired by the BubbleTea guide on creating TUI apps.
-Its conception began when I was looking for side projects to work on and develop new skills.
-I found that I get lost too easly and decided to build something to keep me accounted whenever I decide to start a new project.
+It originated when I was looking for side projects to work on and develop new skills.
+I realized that I easily get distracted, so I decided to build something that would hold me accountable whenever I start a new project.
-After finding about BubbleTea and the wonder of convenience of terminal applications I decided to start my learning with Tasker Cli.
+After learning about BubbleTea and the convenience of terminal applications, I decided to start my learning journey with Tasker CLI.

 ## Install
 This project use [Go 1.22](https://go.dev/dl/)